Daughters of the Dust: Plot

-Daughters of the Dust is set in 1902 among the members of the Peazant family, Gullah islanders who live at Ibo Landing on Dataw Island (St. Simons Island), off the Georgia coast.
-Their ancestors were brought there as enslaved people centuries ago, and the islanders developed a language—known as Gullah or Sea Island Creole English—and culture that was creolized from West Africans of Ibo, Yoruba, Mende, and Twi origin, along with some influence from the Bakongo of central Africa as well as the cultures and languages of the British Isles, with the common variety of English being the superstratum in this case Developed in their relative isolation of large plantations on the islands, the enslaved peoples' unique culture and language have endured over time.
-Their dialogue is in Gullah creole.
+The film is set in 1902 and centers around the Peazant family, Gullah islanders living at Ibo Landing on Dataw Island (St. Simons Island), off the coast of Georgia.
+Their ancestors were brought to the island as enslaved people centuries ago.
+Over time, the islanders developed a unique language—known as Gullah or Sea Island Creole English—and culture, which is a creolized blend of West African traditions from the Igbo, Yoruba, Mende, and Twi peoples, along with some influence from the Bakongo of Central Africa and the cultures and languages of the British Isles.
+The common variety of English served as the superstratum in this case.
+Isolated on large plantations, the enslaved people maintained their distinct language and cultural practices, which have endured through the years.
+The dialogue in the film is in Gullah Creole.

-Narrated by the Unborn Child, the future daughter of Eli and Eula, whose voice is influenced by accounts of her ancestors, the film presents poetic visual images and circular narrative structures to represent the past, present and future for the Gullah, the majority of whom are about to embark for the mainland and a more modern, "civilized" way of life.
-The old ways and African ancestral history are represented by community matriarch Nana Peazant, who practices African spiritual rituals.
-Nana tells her family as she bids them to remember and honour their ancestors as they embark on their new journey, "We are two people in one body.
+Narrated by the Unborn Child, the future daughter of Eli and Eula, whose voice is shaped by the oral traditions and accounts of her ancestors, the film uses poetic imagery and a circular narrative structure to represent the past, present, and future of the Gullah people.
+The majority of the family is on the brink of leaving for the mainland to embrace a more modern, "civilized" way of life.
+The old ways and African ancestral history are embodied by Nana Peazant, the community matriarch, who continues to practice African spiritual rituals.
+As she bids her family to remember and honor their ancestors during their journey, Nana tells them, "We are two people in one body.
 The last of the old and the first of the new."

-Contrasting cousins, Viola, a devout Christian, and Yellow Mary, a free spirit who has brought her lover, Trula, from the city, arrive at the island by boat from their homes on the mainland for a last dinner with their family.
-Yellow Mary plans to leave for Nova Scotia after her visit.
-Mr. Snead, a mainland photographer, accompanies Viola and takes portraits of the islanders before they leave their way of life forever.
-Intertwined with these narratives is the marital rift between Eli and his wife Eula, who is about to give birth after being raped by a white man on the mainland.
-Eli struggles with the fact that the unborn child may not be his and his mother's pressure for him to maintain his connection to his ancestors.
-The unborn child of Eli and Eula narrates the film tracing the legacy before her birth.
+Viola and Yellow Mary, cousins with very different outlooks on life, arrive on the island from the mainland.
+Viola is a devout Christian, while Yellow Mary (who is 'high yellow,' i.e. mixed-race) is a free spirit who has brought her lover, Trula, from the city.
+They come to the island by boat for a final family dinner before Yellow Mary departs for Nova Scotia.
+Mr. Snead, a photographer from the mainland, accompanies Viola and takes portraits of the islanders before they depart from their way of life forever.
+Meanwhile, a rift in Eli and Eula's marriage unfolds, as Eula is about to give birth after being raped by a white man on the mainland.
+Eli struggles with the possibility that the unborn child may not be his, while also feeling pressure from his mother to stay connected to his ancestors.
+The unborn child narrates the film, tracing the legacy of her family before her birth.